ProofGeneral/PG/ci/doc/README.md

 #.
 The Coq version *cv* has been released within the last two years.

-   This point is motivated by the ability to reproduce Problems for recent Coq versions.
+   This point is motivated by the ability to reproduce problems for recent Coq versions.

 #.
 The pair (*cv*, *ev*) is an historic pair, in the sense that both